-And while you can certainly try to figure out the root cause of your dark circles and fix them through various lifestyle changes, realize that there are also certain helpful ingredients that you can easily incorporate into your daily routine.
-They have different benefits and are known to reduce the look of dark circles.
-Check out a few you should absolutely look for:
+While you can certainly try to figure out the root cause of your dark circles and fix them through various lifestyle changes, there are also certain helpful ingredients, which have different benefits and are known to reduce the look of dark circles, that you can easily incorporate into your daily routine.
+These are a few you should absolutely look for:

 “Vitamin K stimulates tissue renewal and is a potent antioxidant,” says Amiruddin.
 An evaluation of a cotton pad containing vitamin K and caffeine found that the pad acted as an emollient and drastically reduced the appearance of under-eye circles.

-Containing caffeine, vitamins C and B3, and optic brighteners, the Olay Brightening Eye Cream was designed to specifically target the under-eye area using fast absorbing technology.
-Hydrating and soothing, you can use it both morning and night for glowing skin.
+Containing caffeine, vitamins C and B3, and optic brighteners, Olay Brightening Eye Cream was designed to specifically target the under-eye area using fast-absorbing technology.
+Hydrating and soothing, it can be used both morning and night.

 Drunk Elephant C-Tango Multivitamin Eye Cream ($64; amazon.com)

-This is one serious game changer.
-The Drunk Elephant C-Tango Multivitamin Eye Cream contains five different types of vitamin C and a chain of eight peptides to help stimulate circulation and brighten dark circles.
+A serious game changer, this eye cream contains five different types of vitamin C and a chain of eight peptides to help stimulate circulation and brighten dark circles.
 Soothing cucumber extract also works to refresh tired eyes.
-As the treatment is very rich, though, it’s recommended only at night, so that the magical ingredients have time to work.
+As the treatment is very rich, it’s recommended only for nighttime use.

 Eyes Eyes Baby Anti-Aging Eye Cream ($22; amazon.com)

-The Eyes Eyes Baby Anti-Aging Eye Cream from Fleur & Bee is a super rich and moisturizing eye cream made from natural ingredients and free from parabens, sulfates and artificial fragrances.
-It features vitamins B3 and E that help to reduce fine lines and wrinkles and even out your skin tone.
-Caffeine works to lessen dark circles and puffiness while squalane, an ingredient derived from olive oil, aims to soothe and hydrate your skin.
+This eye cream from Fleur & Bee is a super rich and moisturizing formula made from natural ingredients and is free from parabens, sulfates and artificial fragrances.
+Vitamins B3 and E work to help reduce fine lines and even out your skin tone, while caffeine targets dark circles and puffiness.
+Squalane, an ingredient derived from olive oil, aims to soothe and hydrate your skin.